The internet is a very big place, with many pitfalls for the unwary – especially senior Australians.

 The state government has combined with Crime Stoppers Victoria, the Council of the Ageing Victoria and the Public Libraries Victoria Network to help older Victorians identify and avoid online scams.

-Education sessions are being held at various libraries across the state and help is also available online at
+Education sessions are being held at various libraries across the state and help is also available online via

-You can even do the Scam Quiz to test how scam savvy you really are.
-Go to
+You can even do the Scam Quiz to test how scam savvy you really are at

-Report a scam: Visit the Consumer Affairs Victoria and complete the dob-in-a-scam form or call the helpline on 1300 55 81 81.
+To report a scam visit the Consumer Affairs Victoria and complete the dob-in-a-scam form or call the helpline on 1300 55 81 81.

 How to avoid being scammed

 - Be wary of online sellers offering goods and well-known brands at extremely low prices.